 Here's the process I recommend

-- Call or email me if you want my advice about your date (or any other questions).
+- Call or email me (or text my cell at 214-five49-4644) if you want my advice about your date (or any other questions).

 - Book your date through the online booking program at www.bassfishing.org/GO.
 This will send us both an automated reply.

 - I email you a reply that will ask for a deposit and give you information about your trip (what to bring, motels, phone numbers, etc.).